 Drive deep into the remote Erongo Mountains to find your home for the next two nights, Erongo Wilderness Lodge.
 This is a place to relax and experience the beauty of your surroundings.
 Cool yourself by the pool this afternoon and then take a guided sundowner walk.
 See the sun set over the spectacular views of the Erongo and Brandberg mountains, and keep your eyes open for distant rhino roaming.
 The driving time is only two and a half hours today.

-You need a full day to explore this interesting private nature reserve, so journey by foot either on a nature trail or on the bushman trail.
-A visit to the cheetah rehabilitation project is also a must; experience the research and conservation work done for these marvellous animals, and end your day with an incredible dinner under the stars.
+After a morning safari drive, make your way to Okonjima, home to the AfriCat Foundation.
+Upon arrival, head out on foot to discover the nearby nature trail or tribesman trail.
+A visit to the cheetah rehabilitation project is also a must; the research and conservation work done for these marvellous animals here is pioneering.
+Learn about how cheetah are prospering because of these projects.
+Afterwards, end your day with an incredible dinner under the stars.

 After one final safari drive, wave a fond farewell to Okonjima and set off in good time to return your 4x4, which should be caked in dust by this point.
 Your driving time today should be around two and a half hours.
 On the way, stop at a restaurant of your choosing for a delicious lunch and take time to pick up some gifts for family and friends.
 Arrive at the airport and board your connecting flight to Johannesburg.
 From here, pick up your return overnight flight to the UK.